Lokua/lattice/README.md

 The project is under active development.
 Basic animation features are working, with more functionality planned.

+## Requirements

+This project requires or optionally needs

+- Rust
+- Git LFS for screenshot storage (perhaps this is optional?
+I'm not too familar with Git LFS but I'm using it for this so you might want to too)
+- (optional) [just](https://github.com/casey/just) for running commands

 ## Usage

 To create a new sketch: